-Incidence of WM is 3.4 per million in men and 1.7 per million in women.
+WM has an incidence of 3.4 per million in men and 1.7 per million in women, with a higher prevalence in White patients, and accounts for 1%-2% of hematologic malignancies.
+The median age of onset is approximately 60 years.
 WM sometimes has familial clustering with multiple myeloma or other B-cell disorders.
-Median age of onset for WM is approximately 60.

-About one-quarter of patients have pain and peripheral sensorimotor neuropathy, with associated foot drop and ataxia, that is related to clonal antibodies to myelin-associated glycoproteins or other nerve sheath molecules.
+Neuropathy is classically symmetric, starts distally / ascending and sensory, and is thought to be related to clonal antibodies to myelin-associated glycoproteins or other nerve sheath molecules.

-High levels of monoclonal proteins increase plasma viscosity, leading to headaches, blurred vision (with sausaging of retinal vessels and retinal petechiae and hemorrhage), nose bleeds, leg cramps, impaired mentation, and intracranial hemorrhages.
+High levels of monoclonal proteins can increase plasma viscosity, leading to hyperviscosity syndrome: headaches, blurred vision (with sausaging of retinal vessels and retinal petechiae and hemorrhage), nose bleeds, leg cramps, impaired mentation, and intracranial hemorrhages.